 You can update the IMR18650 record that you created earlier using the UPDATE statement as shown below.
-Note that you can use the \dt command to list tables (called ‘relations’ by PostgreSQL) in your database.
+Note that you can use the ‘\dt‘ command to list tables (called ‘relations’) in your PostgreSQL database.

 UPDATE batteries SET type = 'Lithium-Ion' WHERE model = 'IMR18650';

 PostgreSQL should return the ‘UPDATE 1‘ message, and that’s it!
 ‘UPDATE 1’ means that one record was updated.

 Notice how I used the ‘WHERE‘ clause to help it find the correct record?
 This is why it is helpful to assign a unique ID number to each record, to reduce the risk of updating the wrong one.
 The ‘WHERE‘ clause is just the SQL way of pointing to the record (or records) you want to perform a query on.